vltr/middle/docs/types.rst

 .. important::

     All naive ``datetime`` string or timestamp representations will be considered as UTC (and converted accordingly) by ``middle``, thus any of this objects or representations that are not naive will be automatically converted to UTC for uniformity.
-Naive ``datetime`` objects will transit with the current machine timezone and converted to UTC for uniformity (this transition can be modified to be considered as UTC, see more on :ref:`configuration <configuration>`).
+Naive ``datetime`` objects will transit with the current machine timezone and converted to UTC for uniformity (this transition can be modified to be considered as UTC, see more about :ref:`configuring middle <configuring>`).

 .. warning::